ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

     - [Microsoft Edge (Beta)](https://www.microsoftedgeinsider.com/en-us/download/beta) (my preferred web browser)
     - [Visual Studio Code](https://code.visualstudio.com/docs/setup/linux#_rhel-fedora-and-centos-based-distributions) (my preferred text editor and IDE)
         - I also install the [VSCode Projects Runner for KRunner](https://github.com/alex1701c/krunner-vscodeprojects) plugin for KRunner which allows you to open VSCode projects directly from KRunner.
 You also need to set up the [Project Manager](https://github.com/alefragnani/vscode-project-manager) extension to use it.
 You may have to reboot to have it start working after the installation.
+            - As of at least 2023-10-27 using `yay -S krunner-vscodeprojects-git` does not work so follow the instructions below
+                - For this you may need to build this manually.
+To do so you'll need to install some dependencies `yay -S cmake ecm-tools extra-cmake-modules`.
+You then might be able to uninstall those dependencies if they weren't installed anymore.
         - I sometimes also install the [VSCode Workspaces Runner for KRunner](https://github.com/Merrit/vscode-runner) plugin for KRunner which allows you to open VSCode workspaces directly from KRunner.
 Unlike VSCode Project Runner this KRunner plugin shows recent workspaces opened in VSCode.
 It also does not require a VSCode extension to work.
+            - As of at least 2023-10-27 this aur entry (installed using `yay -S plasma-runner-vscode-git`) has been orphaned you'll need to figure out how to install it manually.
+There are instructions on the GitHub website.

     ```sh
     yay -S kitty kitty-shell-integration kitty-terminfo